 - Build and sustain units of scientific excellence in S&TLC over a longer period to help them achieve a critical mass of highly qualified and innovative scientists capable of addressing real-life problems facing their countries.

 The TWAS Research Grants Programme in Basic Sciences complements that of the International Foundation for Science (IFS).
 The two organizations maintain close contact to ensure the complementarity of the two schemes and to avoid duplication.
 The TWAS Research Grants Programme supports research in the basic sciences only; proposals focusing on more applied research should therefore be submitted to IFS.
 TWAS cannot accept projects relating to applications in agriculture or medicine or that use existing techniques to screen, for example, medicinal plants for bioactive substances or to monitor an environment for pollutants; TWAS will have to reject such proposals.

-The TWAS Research Grants Programme in Basic Sciences is generously supported by the Swedish International Development Cooperation Agency (Sida) and the Italian government.
-The Sida contribution is mainly intended to support research proposals from S&TLCs in dire need of basic research tools.
+The TWAS Research Grants Programme in Basic Sciences is generously supported by the Swedish International Development Cooperation Agency (Sida).
+The contribution is intended to support research proposals from S&TLCs in dire need of basic research tools.

 - Individual applicants must be nationals of developing countries.
 They must hold a PhD, be at the beginning of their careers, but already have some research experience.
-They must hold a position at a university or research institution in one of the S&TLCs and be under 45 years of age.
+They must hold a position at a university or research institution in one of the S&TLCs and be 45 years of age and under.

 - Applications from women scientists and those working in Least Developed Countries are especially encouraged.

 - You must submit a strong Research Proposal, you may find further information on how to write research proposals by visiting AuthorAID.

 - Individual scientists who submit a satisfactory final report on a previous grant may apply for a renewal.